deegitalbe/trustup-pro-app-common/README.md

 If you prefer not using .env values and define config yourself use this command to publish configuration used by package

     php artisan vendor:publish --provider="Deegitalbe\TrustupProAppCommon\Providers\AppAccountServiceProvider" --tag="config"
-You will then have access to `config/account_synchronizer.php`
+You will then have access to `config/trustup_pro_app_common.php` that you can configure as you wish.

 # Preparing your model
 Your model should be in charge of application professionals accounts.
 Typically it is `App\Models\System\Account.php`